 Questions regarding the confirmation deposit policy should be directed to the Office of Admissions, 303-492-6301.

-Student registration and other important information and services are available through the student portal.
+Student registration and other important information and services are available through Buff Portal.
 Students access the portal using a secure CU login name and IdentiKey password.
 For more information and registration instructions, visit the Registration webpage.

 Registering for Classes

-All CU Boulder students register for classes through their student portal, where they can also check their assigned registration periods, view any holds that may prevent registration (see "Holds"), see to-do lists and obtain their advisor's name and contact information.
+All CU Boulder students register for classes through Buff Portal, where they can also check their assigned registration periods, view any holds that may prevent registration (see "Holds"), see to-do lists and obtain their advisor's name and contact information.

 New incoming students and transfer undergraduate students receive their registration instructions and information during the New Student Welcome Experience.
-Continuing students may consult the academic calendar or view their registration dates in the student portal; they are also notified by email each semester of upcoming registration periods.
+Continuing students may consult the academic calendar or view their registration dates in Buff Portal; they are also notified by email each semester of upcoming registration periods.

 If a student misses their assigned registration window, they must wait until the schedule adjustment period (fall only) or open enrollment to register for classes.
 No exceptions are made to this policy.